How To Start a Business in Connecticut (Complete Guide)

 Step 2: Name Your Business

-• Connecticut corporation names must include a corporate designator such as "Corporation," "Incorporated," "Company," or their abbreviations "Corp.," "Inc.," or "Co."
+- Corporation names must include one of "Corporation," "Incorporated," "Company," or the abbreviations "Corp.," "Inc." or "Co."

-• Limited liability partnership names must include "Limited Liability Partnership," "L.L.P.," or "LLP."
+- Limited liability partnership names must include "Limited Liability Partnership," "L.L.P." or "LLP."

 Step 3: Register Your Business